matheuristic/dotfiles/software_notes.md

     [conda-forge](https://conda-forge.org/); the Mambaforge variant
     recommended as it comes with the Conda drop-in replacement [Mamba](https://github.com/mamba-org/mamba) that is much faster
-- PDF readers and tools
+- PDF reader or transformer
   - [diffpdf](https://tracker.debian.org/pkg/diffpdf)
     ([source](http://www.qtrac.eu/diffpdf-foss.html)):
     Diff two PDF files, Can be used with `git` by setting